rigetti/pyquil/docs/source/introducing_v4.rst

 Using the new QPU Compiler Backend
 ----------------------------------

 Rigetti's next-generation QPU compiler is accessible through pyQuil v4.
-This backend is required for Ankaa based QPUs and can be configured with the new :py:class:`~pyquil.api.QPUCompilerAPIOptions` class.
+This backend is required for Ankaa-family QPUs and can be configured with the new :py:class:`~pyquil.api.QPUCompilerAPIOptions` class.

 .. code:: python